Vitus 979

 Rear Spacing (hub width)

 The standard for rear dropout spacing changed from 126 to 130mm in the early '90s.
+Since my 979 was built in 1988, it used the old 126mm standard.
 It is now hard to find quality 126mm rear hubs at a reasonable price.
+The frame is flexible and the dropout spacing can easily stretch to 130mm without plastically deforming the frame.
+This means it flexes to 130mm without cold setting: once you remove the pressure, the rear triangle springs back to 126mm spacing.
 When I needed a new rear hub, I tried using a 130mm hub.
-The frame is flexible and the dropout spacing can easily stretch to 130mm without plastically deforming the frame.
-This means it flexes to 130mm without cold setting.
-Once you remove the pressure, the rear triangle springs back to 126mm spacing.
 The 130mm hub seemed like a good solution until I pedaled hard.
-If I put too much pressure on the pedal, my chainring would rub the frame.
+If I put too much pressure on the pedal, my chainring would rub the chain stay.

 To solve the chainring rub problem, I had to play with the hub for a while.
-I was trying to do a cheep fix, so my new wheel used a Shimano Sora 8/9 speed hub.
+I needed to keep the repairs inexpensive, so my new wheel used a Shimano 2200 8/9 speed hub.
 This hub has a 4mm spacer on the non-drive side.
 Once I removed this spacer, I had a brand new 126mm hub.
 I then re-dished the hub to make up for the missing spacer.
 The rest of my components were fine, so instead of upgrading everything, I replaced my seven speed freewheel with a seven speed cassette.
 Because this hub had a nine speed freehub, I added a spacer on the inside of the cassette.
 If I had used an eight or nine speed cassette, I would not have indexed shifting.
-I don't like the extreme dish in my wheel, but this setup has worked well.
+I don't like the extreme dish of this wheel, but this setup worked well.

-An alternate solution was recently (January 2007) suggested.
+An alternate solution was proposed by a reader (January 2007).
 Instead of re-dishing the rear wheel, find a bottom bracket with a longer spindle.
 This would move the crank arms and the chainrings out from the frame to eliminate the rubbing.
 I sold the bike before I bought calipers, so I never made an accurate measurement to see if this would work.
-I don't know if BBs are available in the correct geometry for this to work.
+I don't know if BBs are available in the correct geometry for this to work, but it may be worth investigating.

 Seat Post